flipcoder/textbeat/README.md

 There is VERY basic vim mappings for playback, but its limited.
 My plan is getting full integration and playback control very soon.

-Currently I test on Linux using the Helm, qsynth.
-I'm going to integrate Csound.
+I currently test on Linux using qsynth.
+Helm also works.

-NOTE: I'll probably rewrite this in C++ once I'm done prototyping, as python isn't the best choice for audio :)

 # Command line parameters (use -):